 So join us on Tuesday May 29th, and interact with scientists who have been through the same dilemmas, to find out what career path suits you the best.
 We hope to give you a taste of what is out there!

-- To be confirmed – Senior consultant, McKinsey & Company
+- TBA – Senior consultant, McKinsey & Company

 Transitioning: from academia to consulting.
 Consulting is one of the top career choices among graduate students.
 McKinsey & Company is a global management consulting firm serving leading businesses and organizations.
-A senior representative of Mckinsey will visit the fair to share their own experience as a consultant and possible job opportunities at McKinsey & Company
+A senior representative of Mckinsey will visit the fair to share their own experience as a consultant and possible job opportunities at McKinsey & Company.
+More details about the speaker will be announced one week before the conference.

 - Franziska Greifzu – Clinical Trial Manager, Aesculap AG

 Transitioning: from academia to medical industry.
 Following a three-year post-doc in neurobiology at the University of Göttingen, Dr. Greifzu departed from academic research and is now working as a clinical trial manager at Aesculap, the surgical division of B. Braun.
 Dr. Greifzu will talk about her journey since leaving academia, and will give an insight into a medical scientific affairs department.

 - Alessandro Maccione – Co-founder and CSO, 3Brain